flowdev/comb/error_handling.md

 ## Recovering From Errors

+In general, we distinguish between simple **leaf** parsers that don't use any sub-parsers and **branch** parsers that do use one or more sub-parsers.

-For recovering from errors the parser uses a couple of modes.
+For recovering from errors the parser uses a minimal set of modes. \
-Fewer modes would only be possible by potentially much more wasted parsing.
-Because we not only have to find a safe point to recover to but also have to have the correct Go call stack to be able to parse correctly after recovering.
+Great care has to be taken by all branch parsers because we not only have to find a safe point to recover to, but also have to have the correct Go call stack to be able to parse correctly after recovering.
+Furthermore, we need to use the parsers more often than other (e.g. LR-) parsers. \
 This is a downside of all parser combinators.
-We mitigate it by recording all parsers on the way to the next safe state (the next `NoWayBack` parser).
+We mitigate it with some helpers and by caching as much as reasonable.

 The `NoWayBack` parser plays a key role in error recovery.
-It is the one to conclude that an error has indeed to be handled (if its position is before the error), and it also marks the next safe state to which we want to recover to (if its position is behind the error).
+It is the one to conclude that an error has indeed to be handled (if its position is before the error), and it also marks the next safe state to which we want to recover to (if its position is behind the error). \
-A `NoWayBack` parser at the exact error position isn't of help for that particular error.
+A `NoWayBack` parser at the exact error position isn't of help for that particular error. \
 Finally, the `NoWayBack` parser is used to prevent the `FirstSuccessful` parser from trying other sub-parsers even in case of an error.
+This way we prevent unnecessary backtracking.

 So please use the `NoWayBack` parser as much as reasonable for your grammar!
 As it keeps the backtracking to a minimum, it also makes the parser perform better.

+The `FirstSuccessful` and `NoWayBack` parsers are special **branch** parsers.

 The following sections define the modes and their relationships in detail.